Sonya Kitchell

 She lives in Brooklyn, NY and released her latest self-produced album We Come Apart in partnership with Thirty Tigers and the Rockwood Music Hall in January 2016.

+Kitchell joined forces with Neal Evans to create a musical duo called +Co.
+They released one album, Strange Symphony on September 13, 2020.

 Personal life

 Kitchell was born in Massachusetts and grew up in Ashfield, Massachusetts.

 She is the daughter of photographer/artist Peter Kitchell and illustrator Gayle Kabaker and has a younger brother, Max Kitchell.